-For detailed guidance on tax issues affecting individuals, trusts, estates, charitable organizations, partnerships, and corporations, refer to one of the tax guides posted on our Estate Tax Books page.
+For detailed guidance on tax issues affecting individuals, trusts, estates, charitable organizations, partnerships, and corporations, refer to one of the tax guides posted on the Pennyborn.com List of Estate Tax Books.
 An estate tax manual is a good resource to find current tax rates, checklists, and special tax tables.

 How to Reduce Estate Taxes